 - your first language is not English and/or you were required to submit TOEFL or IELTS results as part of the admission requirements AND

 - you have NOT completed English Composition 101 with a grade of C or higher at a U.S. institution or international school.

 - Students who have completed a college level math course (not remedial college math) with a grade of ‘C’ or better are not required to take the math placement exam.

 - Students who took Calculus AP or IB in high school may receive college credit at UAB with the appropriate AP or IB score.
 To see what credit you may earn, visit www.uab.edu/ap or www.uab.edu/ib.

-- Some students are required to take the math placement test and some students may want to challenge their math placement.
-You will be notified in your orientation confirmation email if you are required to take it.
+- Some students may want to challenge their math placement.
+You will be notified in your orientation confirmation email which math courses you are eligible to take.